Skip to main content

 TYS invests in sustainable development solutions

-Sustainable development solutions are concretized as investments in, for example, solar panels, and taking sustainable development into account in renovation and new construction.
+Sustainable development solutions mean for example, investments in solar panels and taking sustainable development into account in renovation and new construction.

 TYS takes care of the living environment and safe living

 An important part of living is the safety of the apartments and neighbourhoods.
-The location locking systems will be modernized in stages.
-With regard to living environments, TYS contributes to safety, e.g. by security guarding.
+The locking systems will be modernized gradually in all housing locations.
+With regard to living environments, TYS contributes to safety by purchasing security guarding services.

-TYS invests in architectonically interesting new construction and pays adequate attention to cultural-historically significant and protected buildings.
+TYS invests in architecturally interesting new construction and pays adequate attention to cultural-historically significant and protected buildings.